Inherent Vice: Film adaptation

 In early 2011, it was reported that writer-director Paul Thomas Anderson would adapt Inherent Vice into a feature film.
 The film stars Joaquin Phoenix (who also starred in Anderson's 2012 film The Master) and is narrated by musician Joanna Newsom.
 On September 29, 2014, the first trailer and a poster for the film were released by Warner Bros.
-The film opened in the United States on December 12, 2014 to positive reviews.
+The film opened in the United States on December 12, 2014, to positive reviews.

 The film closely followed the novel, often taking dialogue straight from the text.
-Some changes include Anderson positioning Sortilège (played by Newsom), a minor character in the novel, as the film's narrator.
-Doc's entire trip to Las Vegas is excised, as well.
+Changes include Anderson positioning Sortilège (played by Newsom), a minor character in the novel, as the film's narrator, and the excision of Doc's entire trip to Las Vegas.